 Colony Days Historic Tent City is fully-operated by community volunteers — we couldn’t do it without you

 Atascadero Colony Days’ Tent City arose from an idea to bring Atascadero’s 1914-1916 Tent City period to life.
 The historic Tent City re-enactment is peopled with exhibitors from the community, each sharing part of the early Atascadero story.
-The 2018 event will take place on Saturday, Oct.
-6. The Tent City re-enactment will be held in the Sunken Gardens for the second year.
+The 2019 event will take place on Saturday, Oct.
+5.

 Tent City grew from nine small tents and two large ones — showing residential camp life and a school and a land office — to a teeming little community that includes the Land Office, Ice Cream Parlor, a working Blacksmith, John J. Roth (architect), Atascadero Mutual Water Company (first business in Atascadero), Agriculture/Apples, Mercantile, Atascadero News outlet, Diner, Red Cross, Barbershop, and Federated church (heart of service for the community).
 It also boasts a stage, residences, and a very active games area.

 - Be a historical re-enactor (free acting classes take place before the event)

 - Strong volunteers to help move heavy items in and out of Sunken Gardens

 - Helpers to pick up and move costumes, accessories and clothing racks from storage to the Tent City warehouse

 - A truck to transport the items between storage and the warehouse

 - Returning costumes to storage after the event

 - An assistant to attend each acting class and make sure all required forms are completed and collected from all actors and/or parents for those under 18

 - An assistant to attend each acting class and get participants’ measurements and collect any costume fees